ibm-cloud-docs/cloud-infrastructure/ha-autoscale-tutorial.md

   * Select *Network out (Mbps)* for **Metric type**.
   * Enter *1* for **Average target utilization**.

   Again, the resource and utilization values are target-based thresholds.
 The values that are used here are for demonstrative purpose only.
-Any values that you use should be based on your requirements and just like the instance group size, it might take a couple of test iterations to find the right values.
-If there are multiple scaling policies (for example, CPU and memory), then the membership calculation is done for each policy and the policy that has the higher membership wins.
+Any values that you use must be based on your requirements and just like the instance group size, it might take a couple of test iterations to find the right values.
+If multiple scaling policies exist (for example, CPU and memory), then the membership calculation is done for each policy and the policy that has the higher membership wins.
   {: note}

 4. Check that you agree that instances are created and reclaimed according to the instance group settings.